jspaaks/201810-sprint/insufficient-citability.md

 # Insufficient citability

-1. KNIME PLANTS Stefan Verhoeven
-    - 20181015: has cff but not zenodo, waiting for new release
-1. KNIME Python wrapper Stefan Verhoeven
-    - 20181015: has cff and zenodo, waiting for a new release
-1. SyGMa Lars Ridder
-    - 20181015: has cff but not zenodo, waiting for a new release
 1. AHN point cloud viewer web service Stefan Verhoeven
 1. AHN2 pointcloud viewer Maarten Meersbergen
 1. Allelic Variation Explorer Stefan Verhoeven